scrabbletank/farhome-rules/rulesdoc.md

 Add a proficient die for each level above the 3rd.

-#### Ice Lance
-*4th Level*
 ___
-- **Casting Time:** 8 AP
-- **Range:** Touch
-- **Duration:** 10 minutes
-- **Damage Type:** Cold

-You create 3 spears of solid ice that last for 10 minutes.
-For the duration you may replace your normal weapon attack with an Ice Lance, using your Arcane spellcasting for the attack roll.
-The Lance is a Two-handed weapon with Reach, and deals 1 + 1 wound die in cold damage.
-Instead you may throw the lance at a target creature within 10 tiles.
-Make a spellcasting roll vs the creatures Defense, dealing 1 wound + 2 wound dice on hit and giving a level of Slow for every crit rolled.
-All adjacent creatures take 1 wound, and Slow 1 if you crit.
-The spell ends after 10 minutes or all spears have been thrown.

-You can make one attack, melee or thrown, when casting this spell.

-You create an additional lance for every level above 4th.

-#### Lightning Bolt
-*4th Level*
-___
-- **Casting Time:** 8 AP
-- **Range:** Self
-- **Duration:** instant
-- **Damage Type:** Lightning

-Fire a bolt of lightning, hitting all creatures in a 15 tile line.
-The lightning ricochets off walls and solid objects.
-All creatures must make a Dexterity save vs your spellcasting.
-On fail, they take 3 wound dice, plus a wound die for every crit.

-Add a proficient die for every level above the 4th.

-#### Nondetection
-*4th Level*
-___
-- **Casting Time:** 10 AP
-- **Range:** Touch
-- **Duration:** 24 hours

-For the duration of the spell a creature is undetectable by most forms of magic.
-Any spell of 4th level or below that grants sight does not see this creature, and locate spells of a similar level fail to find them.
-When using spells of 5th level or higher, such as _Scrying_, roll 4 superior die against the spellcasting roll, staying undetectable on success.

-You may target an additional creature for every level above the 4th.

-#### Fire Shell
-*4th Level*
-___
-- **Casting Time:** 6 AP
-- **Range:** Self
-- **Duration:** concentration, 10 minutes
-- **Damage Type:** Fire

-A shell of fire surrounds your body.
-For the duration you add 1 defense die to your defense rolls against ranged attacks, incinerating the projectile on successful defense rolls.
-When a creature adjacent to you makes a melee attack against you, they must make a dexterity save vs your spellcasting.
-On fail, they take 1 wound die in fire damage, or 2 wound die on crit.
-The damage from Fire Shell happens before the attack lands, if the creature is killed their attack deals no damage.

-Add a proficient die for every level above the 4th.

-#### Starfall
-*4th Level*
-___
-- **Casting Time:** 9 AP
-- **Range:** 25
-- **Duration:** 1 minute
-- **Damage Type:** Force

-Summon magical star shards to fall over a target area.
-You cover a 9x9 tile area centered on a point in range.
-For the duration, any creature that starts their turn in the area rolls a wound die.
-On wound, a star falls into them and they must make a Dexterity save against your spellcasting, taking a wound on fail and adding a wound die on crit.

-Increase the area by 2 and duration by 1 turn for every level cast above 4th.

-#### Passwall
-*4th Level*
-___
-- **Casting Time:** 1 minute
-- **Range:** Touch
-- **Duration:** 1 hour

-You attempt to mold a passage into a surface made of wood, stone, earth or other inorganic material creating a doorway up to 2x2 tiles in size.
-The passage can be at most 4 tiles deep, if there is no exit on the other side the spell automatically fails.
-Make a spellcasting roll, adding a terrible die for every 2 tiles of distance the passage creates.
-On success the passage is created.

-Add a proficiency die and increase the maximum depth by 2 tiles for every level cast above 4th.
-At 7th level and above you may cast this on metal surfaces as well.

-#### Orb of Acid
-*4th Level*
-___
-- **Casting Time:** 7 AP
-- **Range:** 10
-- **Duration:** instant
-- **Damage Type:** Poison

-You conjure an orb of vitriolic acid, launching it at a target in range.
-On impact the orb explodes in a splash of acid, hitting all creatures in a 2 tile radius star pattern.
-Creatures must make a Dexterity save vs your spellcasting modifier, on fail they take 3 wound die in damage and their armor breaks on crit, lowering its modifier by 1.

-Regardless of outcome acid covers the floor for the next minute.
-Any creature that starts their turn, or takes a move or sprint action on the acid take 1 wound die in damage.

-The radius of the blast increases by 1 for every level above 4th.

 #### Conjure Elemental
 *4th Level*
-___
 - **Casting Time:** 7 AP
 - **Range:** 5
 - **Duration:** instant
 - **Damage Type:** Poison

 You conjure an elemental construct at a target location.
 You can create an air, water, earth, or fire elemental.
 Make a spellcasting roll against 2 Terrible dice, on success you conjure an elemental with wounds equal to your spellcasting roll.
-The elemental is a medium creature, becoming a large creature if it has wounds or more.
+The elemental is a medium creature, becoming a large creature if it has 5 wounds or more.
 The elemental uses your spellcasting roll for attacks and has Resistance 2 against its own element.

 The elemental gains 1 max AP for every level cast above 4th.
 ___